faransikandar/Insight_Time_Series_Recommender/README.md

 ### Positive Results - Making Recommendations that  Accurately Predict Growth

+We get good results!
+We calculate a Cosine Similarity of 0.854 between the predicted rank of export change percentage and actual rank of export change percentage.
+This means that we are rather accurately able to predict what the export change percentage (and its rank amongst the total) for a given product/service area will be.

-We get good results.
-For example, we are able to make recommendations for Ireland that Information Communication Technologies (ICT), Transport, and Financial Services would be its highest growth export sectors.
+As a more specific example, we are able to make recommendations for Ireland that Information Communication Technologies (ICT), Transport, and Financial Services would be its highest growth export sectors.
 Indeed, *even though its economy was predominantly machinery and chemicals-focused in 1995*, it shifted largely to services including ICT, Transport, and Financial by 2014.

 **To be clear, these product/service areas were not part of the training data, nor were they the highest growth areas in Ireland during the training period - yet we still predicted (i.e. recommended) them to be the highest growth areas!**